UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 If you use a pre-flight template, make sure to state: Pilot name, Registration number, Date of flight, Location, Drone model, Drone ID number, Flight purpose, Additional authorisations (if required)
 ```

-#### 3. Know and comply with specific AUV operation laws in the area you are flying
+#### 3. Know and comply with specific UAV operation laws in the area you are flying
 To fly in restricted areas governed by Air Traffic Control (ATC) regulations or other operations, you need to obtain airspace authorizations.
-It's important to research the specific AUV laws in the area where you plan to fly and comply with them.
+It's important to research the specific UAV laws in the area where you plan to fly and comply with them.

 When flying in [Longyearbyen](https://unisvalbard.github.io/Geo-UAV/content/lessons/environment/longyearbyen.html) you have to be aware of certain rules that apply around town.

-#### 4. Ensure that the AUV is fit for flight
+#### 4. Ensure that the UAV is fit for flight
-Before launching the AUV, it is essential to carefully inspect every component for any signs of damage or obstruction.
+Before launching the UAV, it is essential to carefully inspect every component for any signs of damage or obstruction.
 This includes checking the chassis, propellers, motors, gimbal, indicator lights, screws, batteries, and other parts for cracks, dings, or other visual damage.
 After inspecting the entire unit, make a note of anything that needs to be repaired or replaced.

 Dirt and debris can cause malfunctions, so it is important to clean specific areas carefully after the structural damage inspections.